 Sweet potato couscous bowls topped with delicious roasted sweet potatoes, white beans, almonds, pesto, and avocado.
 Delicious and made with better-for-you ingredients!

 Last month I conducted a survey on Instagram asking my readers what they wanted to see more of on my site, and was amazed at how many of you asked for more veggie-rich meals I was excited to get that feedback because I LOVE cooking with veggies as the bulk of a meal.
-Today I’m unveiling a couscous dish which is packed with veggies and so flavorful and filling!
+Today I’m unveiling a sweet potato couscous dish which is packed with veggies and so flavorful and filling!

 And for you meat lovers out there, don’t despair!
 This meal pairs perfectly with grilled chicken or pan-seared salmon.

-By cooking the couscous in the bone broth we’re adding a really great flavor base.
 Once the couscous is fully cooked, you’ll add in some pesto + lemon juice, then the base of these bowls is done!

 At this point you’re done with all the prep work.
 A fairly quick & easy meal that is also flavorful and good for you?
 Win, win, WIN!

 Finish the sweet potato couscous bowls off with sliced almonds (I use a bag of store-bought honey roasted almonds), some ripe avocado (chopped or sliced), a wedge of fresh lemon, and a few more spoonfuls of pesto and you’re ready to eat!

 Since the pesto is a big part of this dish, you’ll want to make sure you get a really delicious pesto.
 You can of course make your own, but if you’re looking to save some time I’d recommend grabbing a refrigerated, freshly-made pesto which you can typically find near refrigerated fresh pastas and gourmet cheeses.